Iskandeur/CPTS/Risk Management (Cybersecurity).md

 ## Risk Treatment Options

 Besides mitigation, organizations might also:
-- **Accept Risk:** If the cost of mitigation outweighs the potential impact, or the risk is very low.
+- **Accept Risk:** If the cost of mitigation outweighs the potential impact, or the risk is very low (requires formal acceptance).
 - **Transfer Risk:** Shift risk to a third party (e.g., through insurance, outsourcing to a provider with contractual guarantees).
-- **Avoid Risk:** Discontinue the activity or system associated with the risk.
+- **Avoid Risk:** Discontinue the activity, technology, or system associated with the risk.
+- **Control/Mitigate Risk:** Implement security controls (technical, administrative, physical) to reduce the likelihood or impact of the risk.